Consumer rights: purchases and warranty in the Netherlands

 Subscriptions & memberships in the Netherlands

 A subscription may be automatically renewed, but only if you can cancel per month after the first period.
 This first period is often a year long.
 It’s also important to always have proof of your cancellation.
-This applies to, amongst other things, subscriptions and memberships to magazines, book clubs and gyms.
+This applies to, among other things, subscriptions and memberships to magazines, book clubs and gyms.

 You are allowed to cancel a subscription in the same way you started it.
 For example, if you subscribed via the phone, you are allowed to cancel via the phone.